Image

 Allergies

 This medicine, like all medications, may cause an allergic reaction if you are allergic to similar medicines or components.
-If you are allergic to any of the following please do not take the medicine and call or message us or see your doctor in person.
+If you are allergic to any of the following please do not take the medicine and call or message us or see your primary care provider in person.

 • Estrogens (Estradiol, ethinylestradiol)